-Join our interdisciplinary policy engagement training programme, funded by Taighde Éireann - Research Ireland.
+Join our interdisciplinary policy engagement training programme, funded under the Research Ireland Discover Programme.
 It's designed to enhance the engagement capacity of the Irish research community, focusing on the research-policy interface.
 Participants will learn to navigate the Irish policy environment, present research in policy-relevant terms, employ a responsible and ethical approach and identify impactful intervention points.